dushyant4665/receiptmind/README.md

-# ReceiptMind Enterprise
+# ReceiptMind

-ReceiptMind Enterprise is a two-app monorepo for receipt upload, AI extraction, review workflows, rules, exceptions, and CSV export.
+ReceiptMind is a two-app monorepo for receipt upload, AI extraction, review workflows, rules, exceptions, and CSV export.

 ## What It Does